ioannis1/pg_config/README.md

 Role ioannis1.pg_config
 =========

 Configure a running postgres cluster.
 Ensures roles 'postgres', 'ioannis', and 'nagios' exist and can connect via md5 authendication.
 Password for  role 'postgres' is (optionally) configurable, passwords for other roles are hardcoded.
-Some databases and privs are created and set along with some extensions.
 A new pg_hba.conf is installed, other configuration files are left untouched.
+Some databases and privs are created and set along with some extensions; this assumes you are not already running Flyway or Liquibase, if you are and if the variable 'changeset' is defined, I will assume that you don't really want to touch database schemas or extensions since these are managed externally; for example, if you are using Liquibase the table 'databasechangelog' must exit inside the 'postgres' database'; if so, set variable 'changelog' to 'databasechangelog', If using Flyway, set variable changelog to 'schema_version' to prevent this role from configuring databases, privs, extensions, or other things  normally managed by Flyway or Liquibase.

 Requirements